-We claim that our $(s, r) \rightarrow v$ relation captures the idea behind the four informal POSIX rules shown in the Introduction: Consider for example the rules P+L and P+R where the POSIX value for a string and an alternative regular expression, that is $(s, r_1 + r_2)$, is specified-it is always a Left-value, except when the string to be matched is not in the language of r_1 ; only then it is a Right-value (see the side-condition in P+R).
+We claim that our $(s, r) \to v$ relation captures the idea behind the four informal POSIX rules shown in the Introduction: Consider for example the rules P+L and P+R where the POSIX value for a string and an alternative regular expression, that is $(s, r_1 + r_2)$, is specified-it is always a Left-value, except when the string to be matched is not in the language of r_1 ; only then it is a Right-value (see the side-condition in P+R).
 Interesting is also the rule for sequence regular expressions (PS).
-The first two premises state that v_1 and v_2 are the POSIX values for (s_1, r_1) and (s_2, r_2) respectively.
-Consider now the third premise and note that the POSIX value of this rule should match the string $s_1 @ s_2$.
-According to the Longest Match Rule, we want that the s_1 is the longest initial split of $s_1 @ s_2$ such that s_2 is still recognised by r_2 .
-Let us assume, contrary to the third premise, that there exist an s_3 and s_4 such that s_2 can be split up into a non-empty string s_3 and a possibly empty string s_4 .
-Moreover the longer string $s_1 @ s_3$ can be matched by r_1 and the shorter s_4 can still be matched by r_2 .
-In this case s_1 would not be the longest initial split of $s_1 @ s_2$ and therefore $s_2 v_1 v_2$ cannot be a POSIX value for $s_2 v_1 v_2 v_2$.
-The main point is that our side-condition ensures the Longest Match Rule is satisfied.
+The first two premises state that v_1 and v_2 are the POSIX

 A similar condition is imposed on the POSIX value in the $P\star$ -rule.
-Also there we want that s_1 is the longest initial split of s_1 @ s_2 and furthermore the corresponding value v cannot be flattened to the empty string.
+Also there we want that s_1 is the longest initial split of $s_1 @ s_2$ and furthermore the corresponding value v cannot be flattened to the empty string.
 In effect, we require that in each "iteration" of the star, some non-empty substring needs to be "chipped" away; only in case of the empty string we accept Stars [] as the POSIX value.
 Indeed we can show that our POSIX values are lexical values which exclude those Stars that contain subvalues that flatten to the empty string.

-Lemma 2.
-If

-$$(s, r) \rightarrow v$$

-then $v \in LV r s$.
+Lemma 10.
+If $(s, r) \rightarrow v$ then $v \in LV r s$.

 Proof.
 By routine induction on

-$$(s, r) \rightarrow v$$
+$$(s, r) \to v$$

 .